- Northeast-Wood Stove

 This blog post will be a tour through our Steampunk living room.
 It will be of interest for anyone looking for inspiration for Steampunk Decor.
+Most images on this tour are click able where you can find more information about that image.
 This project was started late in 2012 and reached this state of completion in mid 2017.
 The act of designing and building the components for this room has inspired me to get involved with making Steampunk/Teslapunk artistic creations.
 Steampunk is a genre/style that uses late 19th century technology as a source for science fiction.
 Think Jules Verne.
 For more see Steampunk.

 In these pictures we’ll start in the northeast corner and then swing clockwise through the room.
 In this way I hope you can get an idea of how the whole Steampunk Room feels to be in.

 Wood stove with quarter inch steel plate floor and faux rusted metal back panel.
 There are steam gauges on the left and antique electrical gauges on the right.

 Wood stove, another view of the steam gauges on the left as well as the curtains to the outside patio glass door.

 This is a closer image of patent display and gauges.
 The large oak cabinet to the right is the entertainment center.
 The pyrometer (brass rectangular gauge) is actually set up to read out the temperature of the wood stove.
 The two framed pieces are tempered glass plates taken from the original fireplace in this room.
 The were repurposed by silk screening images of an Nikola Tesla electric motor patent from 1888.

 Entertainment center with “map” door open showing the TV inside.
 The left copper counter weight for balancing the door is visible on the left.
 There is a matching weight on the other side.

 Entertainment center with “map” door closed, both counter weights are visible.

 Base of entertainment center with doors for individual electronics are visible.
 Each has three circular glass windows.
 These allow for the use of remote controls for the sound system, cable box etc.